DamianGN136/cse15l-lab-reports/cs15lLabReport1.md

 *Note*: if you are on Mac, you are going to want to click on the drop down for the Windows download button and select the MacOS stable build option:
 ![Image](MacOSstepLabReport1.png)

-Proceed to install and setup your VSCode on your Mac decive
+Proceed to install and setup your VSCode on your Mac device

 ---
 Step 2: Remotely Connecting